4 Ways to Create an Inclusive Classroom Environment for Students on the Spectrum

 Making small (yet impactful) changes

-For educators teaching students with ASD, there are a variety of ways that slightly altering the teaching style can make a major difference in elevating the classroom experience.
+For educators teaching students with disabilties, including those with ASD, there are a variety of ways that slightly altering the teaching style can make a major difference in elevating the classroom experience.
 Positive Action points out several different ways that this can be done — such as by making use of visual aids when teaching, keeping verbal instructions “short and to the point,” and using the child’s interests in a lesson.
 Keeping the sensory stimuli to a minimum in the classroom can also be a big way to help, and can be done by eliminating loud noises (like music) wherever possible.

 Positive action further notes that reducing the effect of lighting can also make a difference, noting that “Some autistic people find fluorescent light distracting because they can see the flicker of the 60-cycle electricity,” and recommends diminishing this effect by either moving the student’s desk near the window, using newer bulbs, or making use of an old-fashioned incandescent lamp.